maxint-rd/TM16xx/README.md

 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
 - Support for combining multiple matrix modules into one large Adafruit GFX matrix.
 - Support for TM1616 (suggested by @NickLplus)
+- Support for TM1616 with 8x4 common cathode or 7x5 common anode displays (suggested by @ArnieO).
 - Support for TM1620 (thanks @eddwhite)
 - Support for TM1628.
 Note: TM1628 can be used in 10x7 - 13x4 display modes.
 - Support for TM1630 (thanks @tokuhira)